Simulation Control#

 set time step = 1

-# True if the time-step should be overriden upon restart
+# True if the time step should be overridden upon restart

 set override time step on restart = false